 - Get and fill out a Facsimile Transmission Cover Sheet.
 You must sign the form (MC-005) and provide a valid credit card number.

-- Get the correct court’s fax number by either calling our Small Claims Court Advisor program or checking the list below.
+- Get the correct court’s fax number by checking the list below.

-- Fax the transmission sheet with all the pages of the document to be filed, to the correct courthouse.
+- Fax the facsimile transmission cover sheet with all the pages of the document to be filed, to the correct courthouse.

-The following forms require an original court seal and must be picked up at the courthouse where the forms were fax filed.
-This includes:
+The following forms require an original court seal and must be picked up at the courthouse where the forms were fax filed:

 - EJ-130 Writ of Execution

 - DL-30 Certificate of Facts of RE Unsatisfied Judgment